JustinBLDang/justinbldang.github.io/index.md

 toc: true
 toc_sticky: true
 ---
-I am currently working at Computacenter as a Material Master Coordinator.
+I am currently working at Computacenter as a **Material Master Coordinator**.
 For a year I was a **Coding Instructor** for k-12 students.
 I was a **Project Lead** for two projects at Coding Minds: *Machine Learning Rocket Recovery Simulator* and *VR Speech and Debate Simulator with OpenAI integration*.
 I'm currently working on one of my larger projects: a Personal Website, Spotify API, and Spotify Widget.
 I'm enjoying making widgets that I plan to use to stream and connect to people in the future.
 ## Projects

 {% include feature_row id="MainFeatureRow" %}